mitojala/test/docs/intro/pole.md

 #### Trajectories

-A lot of TerraScan and TerraMatch tools, specialy during the matching process, need the flight trajectories.
+A lot of TerraScan and TerraMatch tools, specially during the matching process, need the flight trajectories.

 ##### Import Trajectories